Shajahanum Pareekuttiyum: Synopsis

 Jiya suffers from short-term memory loss after an accident.
 Although her marriage is fixed with Major Ravi, she has flashes of memory that she had been in a relationship with a certain Mr. P. However, she doesn't know who this mysterious guy is.
 So, the task of finding Mr. P is entrusted to Mathews.
 But making his job easier and difficult at the same time, two people come into the scene.
 Pranav, a high-profile businessman, and Prince, a local goon, claim to be Jiya's boyfriend and what happens next forms the crux of the story.
 In the end, it's revealed that Pranav has been tailing Jiya to get back Pranav's car, a red modified Toyota Celica T200 Car.
 When Jiya takes the car, it meets with an accident, and she is saved by none other than Prince.
 Now, Pranav's car is with Prince.
 When a fight for the car occurs and Prince accidentally beats the car's rear fender with a crowbar, the car's inner body (inside car's paint layer) is painted with Illegal Gold, because the car actually belongs to Pranav's boss Joseph, a gold smuggler, and the vehicle is Joseph's son's memory.
 Pranav and Prince escape with the car and Joseph is caught by the police.
-Both gets remuneration from Customs for catching Joseph.
+Both get remuneration from Customs for catching Joseph.